TayKaiJun/gdrive_heroku/README.md

 ### Procfile

 Not entirely sure how this file is used, but my guess is that it will use the gunicorn library to launch the web app.
-What is important to note for now is that the "main:app:"
+What is important to note for now is that the `main:app:`

 ```
 web: gunicorn main:app --log-file -
 ```
-refers to the following "app" object in the "main.py" file
+refers to the following "app" object in the `main.py` file

 ```
 app = Flask(__name__)